keithjgrant/Taming-CSS/Selectors & Specificity/chapter1.md

 ## Why CSS?

-Let's start at the beginning.<!--- change -->  Often, in a technical book, "the beginning" means the fundamentals of a given technology, but in this case, I really mean the chronological beginning.
+We'll start at the beginning.
+Often, in a technical book, "the beginning" means the basics of a given technology, but in this case, I really mean the chronological beginning.

 A lot of the quirky parts of CSS make more sense if you realize how and why they came about.
 Things like the cascade, floats, and the box model originated for one purpose, only for web designers to discover other unforseen secondary purposes that they could accomplish.
 Because of the interplay between browser developers, standards bodies like the W3C, and the constant need for backwards compatability, Internet technologies move slowly.
 We can't just say, "I want to upgrade to version 3.0"; we need to consider what will happen in older browsers.
 So often, it's easier to use an older--but more universally supported--tool than to use some cutting edge one that doesn't yet work in any browser.
 It doesn't take long for these repurposed tools to become the de-facto standard for accomplishing something, even when that was not the originally intended purpose for that tool.
 When something in CSS just doesn't seem to make any sense, it is often because you don't understand its original purpose.